grimwm/py-dictobj/README.md

 py-dictobj
 ==========

-An immutable Python dictionary object where keys can be access as class attributes.
+A set of Python dictionary objects where keys can be access as class attributes. these classes have all the functionality of a normal Python dictionary, except in the case of the DictionaryObject, which is itself immutable.
+In addition, these classes also have the added feature of being able to lookup values by using keys as attributes.

-A class that has all the functionality of a normal Python dictionary, except for the fact it is itself immutable, but it also has the added feature of being able to lookup values by using keys as attributes.
+DictionaryObject is an immutable version of these dictionary objects, while, of course, MutableDictionaryObject is the mutable version.
+Use whichever one seems more appropriate for your use case.

 Examples:
   > &gt;&gt;&gt; d = DictionaryObject({'a':1, 'b':True, 3:'x'}) <br>